esa/polyhedral-gravity-model/README.md

 - [Meshio](https://github.com/nschloe/meshio) for Python
 - [OpenMesh](https://openmesh-python.readthedocs.io/en/latest/readwrite.html) for Python

-The polyhedron's plane unit normals must point outwards!
+The vertices in the input mesh file must be ordered so that the plane unit normals point outwards of the polyhedron for every face.
-Typically, the nodes of a mesh are either given in clockwise or counter-clockwise ordering.
-To check that you've the right format the program is equipped with an input checking procedure using the Möller–Trumbore algorithm.
-However, this procedure has quadratic complexity.
-Hence, it can be optionally enabled the yaml configuration file.
+One can use the program input-checking procedure to ensure the correct format.
+This method is activated via the corresponding configuration option and uses the Möller–Trumbore intersection algorithm.
+Notice that this algorithm is a quadratic complexity, so the check should only be utilized in case of uncertainty.

 ### Output